lbryio/lbry.tech/documents/contribute.md

 If you want to contribute without getting directly into the code, one of the best ways you can contribute is testing.

-A number of our code bases (`lbrycrd`, `lbry`, all applications, more...) go through regular release cycles where new versions are shipped every several weeks.
+A number of our code bases ([[lbrycrd]], [[lbry-sdk]], all applications, more...) go through regular release cycles where new versions are shipped every several weeks.
 Testing pre-release versions is a great way to help us identify issues and ship bug-free code.

 For any projects that you want to be a tester on, "Watch" the repo on GitHub.
 You will receive an email with release notes whenever a release candidate is out.